DMcDonough26/dmcdonough26.github.io/_posts/2026-04-03-nba-scoreboard.md

 Initially this began as a small project to learn web scraping, but over time I wanted this to evolve as both an analytics project (data pipeline, UI) and a data product.
 I wanted to allow the user to provide input on game ratings, and wanted to provide context on style contrasts to illuminate the subtle game-within-the-game that might be happening in any given matchup.

-This version of the project is the evolution of that original idea: a real-time dashboard that monitors the scoreboard for you, recommends the best game based on what you love about the league, and gives you context that enhances the viewing experience.
+This version of the project is the evolution of that original idea: a real-time dashboard that monitors the scoreboard for you, recommends the best game based on what *you* love about the league, and provides context that enhances the viewing experience.

 ## Data Pipeline